jeffgavornik/Price_et_al/README.md

 Analysis code used in Price et al. 2022

 ## Data Download
-Data from the paper (necessary to run the code) can be found in MATLAB format at ...
-(NWB format forthcoming)
+Data from the paper (necessary to run the code) can be found in MATLAB format in the Data folder.
+This is pre-processed data, along with the optimal model fit from MbTDR.
+NWB format forthcoming, with both raw and pre-processed data.

 ## Example Script
 Download the data and this repository.
 Run "RunStatAnalyses.m" from FigureStats folder to create dot plots and run permutation tests from the paper.